coyleandrew/Web-Scraper/README.md

 ruby main.rb search 'your-address' 'search-text'
 ```

+### Address
+A quick note about location.
+Your address is required to determine your location for the purpose of calculating distances.
+Many address strings
+are acceptable, the easiest being a simple 5 digit zip code.

 ## Contributing
-The search service is composed of 4 phases.
+The search service is composed of 3 phases.

  1. Scrape: NetNutritionClient will extract menu items and locations from https://dining.osu.edu/NetNutrition into an array of type Items[]
- 2. Clean: Sanitize will remove duplicates and extraneous item descriptions not relevant to searching. (e.g. item sizes)
- 3. Save: Save cleaned list of items to a CSV to improve searching experience.
+ 3. Save: Save list of items to a CSV to improve searching experience.
  4. Search: Find search text matches and offer the nearest result.